sapcc/limes/docs/operators/config.md

 (`params.api.cert`) and private key (`params.api.key`) combination that will be used by the HTTP client to make requests to the Prometheus API.

-For example, the following configuration can be used with [swift-health-statsd][shs] to find the net capacity of a Swift cluster with 3 replicas:
+For example, the following configuration can be used with [swift-health-exporter][she] to find the net capacity of a Swift cluster with 3 replicas:

 ```yaml
 capacitors: